AMWA-TV/ms-05-01/docs/Identification.md

 ### Role path

-Unique identifier of an object within a device model.
+Uniquely identifies the location of an object within a device model.
 Sequence of strings, consisting of the `role` values of all the object's containing blocks, starting from the root block and ending with the object's own `role` value.
 Role paths are enabled by the existence of [blocks](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncblock) in the device model.

 | Datatype                                                                                      | Scope    | Lifespan  |